Velocidex/velociraptor-docs/content/blog/2022/2022-08-15-release-notes/_index.md

 ### Allow notebook GUI to set notebooks to public.

-Previously notebooks could be shared with specific other users but this proved unweildy for larger installs with many users.
+Previously notebooks could be shared with specific other users but this proved unwieldy for larger installs with many users.
 In this release Velociraptor offers a notebook to be `public` - this means the notebook will be shared with all users within the org.